PaulR1209/hangman/README.md

 ### Main Menu

 The main menu consists of a hangman logo ascii art, which has added color.
-To do this, I imported Colorama into my workspace.
+To do this, I imported the Colorama library into my workspace.

 At the bottom you can choose to either start the game or read the instructions, by pressing either 1 or 2.